weecology/NeonTreeEvaluation/README.md

 <img src="figures/SJER_005.jpeg" height="300">
 <img src="figures/SJER_005_laz.png" height="300">

+For more guidance on data loading, see /utilities.

 # Performance

 The following papers report statistics for performance at one or more sites.